 In a Natural Burial, one’s body and only biodegradable accessories return to the earth so there is little or no environmental footprint.

 The specific location of your burial is determined by cemetery operations managers just prior to interment.
 This maximizes the usefulness of the space and maintains equipment travel corridors needed for burial.
-It is a primary goal of the RHCC to work with and around the trees to minimize impact to them during burials, and this is much easier when specific plot locations are not reserved in advance.
+It is a primary goal of the RHCC to work with and around the trees and ecosystem to minimize impact to them during burials, which is much more achievable when specific plot locations are not reserved in advance.

 There may exist natural objects such as trees, tree roots, or stones within either type of plot.
 The plot sizes do not indicate the size of the grave itself, which is typically closer to 3’ by 8’ for full body burial.
 Overall density will be maintained at or below the Green Burial Council standard for a conservation burial ground: a maximum density of 400 burials per acre and an average density of 300 burials per acre.
 We estimate that density will be even less than 300 per-acre.
 By comparison, many conventional cemeteries have densities of 1,000+ per acre.